Training and Exercises

 Emergency Management Coordinators

-Appointed municipal Emergency Management Coordinators are required to obtain the Basic Certification within one (1) year of appointment and the Advanced Certification within three (3) years of appointment.
-The Professional level is optional but encouraged.
+Appointed municipal Emergency Management Coordinators are required to obtain the Associate Certification within one (1) year of appointment and the Professional Certification within three (3) years of appointment.

 Deputy Coordinators and Staff